Capital Connection: British Rail carriages

-On Monday 15 November 1999 a new train entered service, made up of seven (later eight) British Rail Mark 2 cars and the second former Southerner modular 11 kW power and baggage van, with 90 kW generator and larger luggage space made up from the middle and expanded non-handbrake end compartments.
+On Monday 15 November 1999, a new train entered service, made up of seven (later eight) British Rail Mark 2 cars and the second former Southerner modular 11 kW power and baggage van, with 90 kW generator and larger luggage space made up from the middle and expanded non-handbrake end compartments.
 The new cars are about three metres longer than the older cars and more spacious inside, with more headroom, full air-conditioning, 60 seats per car (28 in the servery car), and twin power sockets at the foot of each pair of seats.
 Seating arrangement is both alcove and airline-style, using their British Rail InterCity 72 seats.
 Since October 2016, fire suppressed DFB class locomotives have been assigned to the service.

 They have been repainted from Tranz Scenic standard "Cato blue" into Capital Connection livery.
+The S cars made their last journey to Palmerston North on 28 July 2023.
+The SR carriages took over from Monday 31st.

 12 former Maxx /Auckland Transport SA class used on the Auckland Suburban network have been relocated from storage in Tauramanui.
 They are currently being refurbished to a similar design of the new Te Huia Hamilton to Auckland train under the Upgrade New Zealand Programme.
 The 12 refurbished carriages will enter service in 2022. with component delivery delays, now mid 2023.
 A near complete and painted overhauled carriage SR6010 was shown to journalists.
+The S cars have now been withdrawn from service.